 The $68 million project would make major improvements to the historic building, which was completed in 1939.

-Gretchen Hall is president and CEO of the Little Rock Convention and Visitors Bureau and says the renovations would greatly expand its viability.
+Gretchen Hall, president and CEO of the Little Rock Convention and Visitors Bureau, says the renovations would greatly expand its viability.

 "There are also seats that are very far from the stage creating poor sight lines and a less than desirable amenity for our patrons."

 The project would lower the stage, along with other steps to improve those issues.
 It would also expand the backstage and loading area.
 The renovations, Hall said, would allow runs of Broadway plays that are not possible today.

 "The reason we can’t host those is because of our wing space capacity, our loading issues and our storage capacity.
 The negotiations that are currently in place include two week runs of shows like Phantom of the Opera and Lion King.
 We can't currently host those shows and we've never been able to host them in the past," Hall said.

 The project would also include making the building compliant with the Americans With Disabilities Act, with street level entrances, as well as the existing ones at the top of the steps out front.